ccdc-opensource/science-paper-mechanical-properties-2018/README.md

 "C:\Program Files\CCDC\Python_API_2021\miniconda\condabin\activate.bat"
 ```

-The script can then be run for a given ref code from the CSD or a `.cif` file.
+The script can then be run for a given refcode from the CSD or a `.cif` file.

 ```commandline
 python mechanical_properties.py REF_CODE|file_name.cif